UK animal research regulation

 - research premises have the necessary facilities to look after the animals properly (as laid down in a Home Office Code of Practice).

 In addition, a whole new level of regulation took effect in April 1999, with the introduction of local ethical review.
 In most countries, the regulation of animal research operates either through local ethical committees or by statutory controls imposed by central government.
-The UK is the only country in the world to have both systems operating at the same time.
+The UK is the first country in the world to have both systems operating at the same time.